Zijie-ZHANG-Ling/Sinitic-Romanization-Ecosystem/README.md

 - fork, modify, and contribute new resources;
 - collectively expand the linguistic coverage and functionality of the ecosystem.

-Detailed contribution procedures, file specifications, and recommended repository structures are described below.
+For detailed contribution procedures, file specifications, and recommended repository structures, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).